jozefzatko/assignment-gis-jozefzatko/README.md

 # My project
-- Web application build with Ruby on Rails
+- Map-based web application built with Ruby on Rails able to show freshwater geodata

 ## Application description
 - Showing lakes, rivers and reservoirs for selected country with detailed information about them